lstrzebinczyk/the_empire_blog/posts/6-implementing-a-button.md

 end
 ```

-It took me long, long hours to understand that behavior, which is especially tricky since it's not explained at all in the [CrSGML Text doc](https://oprypin.github.io/crsfml/api/SF/Text.html),
+Figuring this one out was especially tricky since it's not explained at all in the [CrSGML Text doc](https://oprypin.github.io/crsfml/api/SF/Text.html),
-and I only learned what's happening here and why after reading [a random forum thread](https://en.sfml-dev.org/forums/index.php?topic=24026.0).
+and I only learned what's happening, and why it is happening after reading [a random forum thread](https://en.sfml-dev.org/forums/index.php?topic=24026.0).

-Anyway, that works:
+Anyway, that works like expected:

 ![proper button](/the_empire_blog/docs/assets/posts/6/button_proper.png)

 And that takes us to the really tricky part.
+Making that button react to clicks will require us to think a little bit about [events management](7-events-management.html)!

-## Events management
+Allons-y!